 - Improper bowel movements leading to prolonged retention (constipation) of fecal matter in the colon.

-- Mercury toxicity (amalgam fillings, high mercury containing seafood, etc.) which can cause suppression of the immune system.
+- Mercury toxicity (amalgam fillings, high mercury-containing seafood, etc.) which can cause suppression of the immune system.
 This makes it easier for the yeast to proliferate in the human body.
-Especially true in the gastrointestinal tract and in the vaginas of particularly sensitive women.
+This is especially true in the gastrointestinal tract and the vagina of susceptible women.

 What Are the Symptoms of Candida Overgrowth?

-One of the things that makes candida a complex health issue is that symptoms often vary greatly from person to person and as candida migrates throughout the body, it shows itself in different ways.
-Therefore, it is very challenging to diagnose and treat.
+One of the things that makes Candida a complex health issue is that its symptoms often vary significantly from person to person.
+As Candida migrates throughout the body, it shows itself in different ways.
+Therefore, candida overgrowth can be very challenging to diagnose and treat.

-Some of its favorite places to attack are the intestinal tract, genitals, and oral cavity.
+Some of Candida’s favorite places to attack are the intestinal tract, genitals, and oral cavity.
 However, it can be quickly dispersed throughout the body and lead to widespread systemic infections.

 Some of the most common candida overgrowth symptoms include: